alanbalugu/Cancer-and-Carcinogens-COSC287/Project_3/README.md

     to run:
         open terminal and type "python3 plotly_visualizations.py"
-        code will write several visualizations to html and auto open in web browser
+        code will write several visualizations to html (except for stacked bar graph of chemical release types) and auto open in web browser

     visualizations created:
-        linear regression model for age-adjusted cancer rate (averaged per state over time) vs. average release estimate total (averaged per state over time) – one visualization with Alaska, one with Alaska removed
+        linear regression model for age-adjusted cancer rate (averaged per state over time) vs. average release estimate total (averaged per state over time) – one visualization with Alaska, one with Alaska removed with Alaska – index.html for website contained in linreg_alaska without Alaska – index.html for website contained in linreg_noalaska

         usa choropleth map showing average release estimate total (averaged over time) for each state – one visualization with Alaska, one with Alaska removed darker blue = higher release amounts
             lighter blue = lower release amounts
+            with Alaska – index.html for website stored in usamap_chem_alaska
+            without Alaska – index.html for website stored in usamap_chem_noalaska

         usa choropleth map showing age-adjusted cancer rate (averaged over time) for each state
             darker blue = higher cancer rate
             lighter blue = lower cancer rate
+            index.html for website stored in usamap_cancer

         line graph with slider showing average release estimate totals over time, one line graph trace per state with state as slider – one visualization with Alaska, one with Alaska removed
+            with Alaska – index.html for website stored in scatter_chem_alaska
+            without Alaska – index.html for website stored in scatter_chem_noalaska

-        line graph with slider showing age-adjusted cancer rates over time, one line graph trace per state with state as slider
+        line graph with slider showing age-adjusted cancer rates over time, one line graph trace per state with state as slider index.html for website stored in scatter_cancer

         bar graph with slider showing average release estimate totals per state over time, one bar graph trace per year with year as slider – one visualization with Alaska, one with Alaska removed
+            with Alaska – index.html for website stored in bar_chem_alaska
+            without Alaska – index.html for website stored in bar_chem_noalaska

-        bar graph with slider showing age-adjusted cancer rates per state over time, one bar graph trace per year with year as slider
+        bar graph with slider showing age-adjusted cancer rates per state over time, one bar graph trace per year with year as slider index.html for website stored in bar_cancer

 Getting the Size of our Original Datasets (number of rows and columns) files required**: